luntergroup/octopus/README.md

 $ brew install octopus
 ```

-This will download the relevant files (including any dependancies) and install to `usr/local/bin`.
+This will download the relevant files (including any dependencies) and install to `usr/local/bin`.
 Octopus can then be easily updated or removed:

 ```shell
 $ brew upgrade octopus